-1.2.3 Section 3 EES Project Area
+1.2.3 EES Project Area

-The Project area defines the area that was considered for alignment options and was studied to assess potential impacts and benefits of the Project for the EES.
-The Section 3 Project area, for the purpose of this EES, is approximately 1500 metres (m) either side (east and west) of the existing highway, except around Great Western where the Project area extends up to 1800m (encompassing the extent of new alignment possibilities).
+The Project area defines the area that was considered for alignment options and was studied to assess potential impacts and benefits for the EES.
+The Project area, for the purposes of the EES, is approximately 1.5km either side of the existing highway but excludes some areas of environmental and social sensitivity, being Langi Ghiran State Park and Green Hill Lake.
 This allowed for assessment of options where the alignments deviated from the existing highway.

-Figure 1-2 shows the Project area boundary and Technical Appendix A contains map books that show the proposed alignment for the Project.
+Figure 1-1 shows the Project area boundary and Technical Appendix A contains map books that show the proposed alignment options.
 Some of the assessments undertaken to inform this EES have adopted larger study areas than the Project area for the purposes of characterising relevant effects.
-These are described in the specialist impact assessment reports appended to this EES and in the associated chapters.
+These are described in the assessment reports appended to this EES and the associated chapters.